ashraf1199/SE_Project/README.md

 SE_Project/src/db.sqlite3 - This SQLITE3 file contains the database integrity

 SE_Project/src/manage.py - This python file is the most important file because whole project execution depends on this

+SE_Project/Note-deliverable-5 - This is the plain text file which contains the notes for Deliverable 5